 On the day after the first heavy bombardments, April 10, and as the Germans had approached the towns of Armentières and Nieppe, troops were to be deployed to meet them.
 The Newfoundlanders, having been due to come out of the line and to move back to the area of the Somme, were instead to board buses at three o'clock in the afternoon, thereupon to be directed southward, towards the border town of Nieppe.
-They were to be in action, attempting to stem this latest offensive, three hours later.
+Three hours later they were to be in action, attempting to stem this latest offensive.

-(Right above: By 1918 Ypres was looking like this; some of these broken buildings had been a school which had served as a shelter for troops in the earlier days of the conflict. - from a vintage post-card) In the meantime, the Germans had been preparing for a final (Right above: The area of La Crêche - the buildings in the background - where the Newfoundlanders de-bussed on April 10 to meet the Germans in the area of Steenwerck and its railway station - photograph from 2010.)
+(Right above: The area of La Crêche - the buildings in the background - where the Newfoundlanders de-bussed on April 10 to meet the Germans in the area of Steenwerck and its railway station - photograph from 2010.)

 The British had been pushed back to the frontier area of France and Belgium.
-On the 12th of April the 1st Battalion, fighting in companies rather than as a single entity, was to make a series of desperate stands.
+On the 12th of April the Newfoundland Battalion, fighting in companies rather than as a single entity, was to make a series of desperate stands.

-On April 12-13 - the dates in the 1st Battalion's War Diary are not clear - during the defensive stand near the De Seule crossroads on the Franco-Belgian border, one platoon of 'C' Company was obliterated while trying to check the German advance.
+On April 12-13 - the dates in the 1st Battalion's War Diary are not clear - during the defensive stand near the De Seule crossroads on the Franco-Belgian border, one platoon of 'C' Company had been obliterated while trying to check the German advance.
 The remainder of 'C' Company had taken up defensive positions along a light railway line and, with 'A' Company, had stopped a later enemy attack.
 'B' and 'D' Companies - in a failed counter-attack on that evening - had been equally heavily involved.

-(Right below: Ground just to the east of Bailleul where the 1st Battalion was to be in action during the period April 12 to 21 - photograph from 2013)
+(Right above: Ground just to the east of Bailleul where the 1st Battalion was to be in action during the period April 12 to 21 - photograph from 2013)